msoyamada/XPlus_GPIO/README.md

 Ciência da Computação - Campus Cascavel

-# Instalar o Armbian utilizando a ferramenta multitool
+# Install the Armbian using the multitool
-Imagem utilizada neste tutorial: https://armbian.hosthatch.com/archive/rk322x-box/archive/
+RK322x tvbox image: https://armbian.hosthatch.com/archive/rk322x-box/archive/

-*No teste foi utilizada a imagem Armbian_24.11_Rk322x-box_bookworm, provavelmente funcionará em versões mais novas.
+*In this test the Armbian_24.11_Rk322x-box_bookworm was used (probably it will work in the newer version)

 # TVBox  In XPlus
-Especificações: SoC RK3229 (4 cores, ARM-V7), 2GB RAM, 8GB Flash)
+Specs: SoC RK3229 (4 cores, ARM-V7), 2GB RAM, 8GB Flash)
 ![screenshot](inxplus.jpeg)

 # RK3229 GPIO
-São 4 controladores GPIO totalizando 128 pinos.
-Alguns pinos tem utilização pre-definida para acessar dispositivos como flash, MMC, Wifi, HDMI etc.
+It has 4 GPIO controllers, each one has 32 pins (128 pins in the total).
+Some pins are predefined to be used in the peripheral access like flash, MMC, Wifi, HDMI etc.
-Baseado no trabalho do Instituto Federal de Goiás - Campus Goiânia, Aluno: Mateus Morais Aguirre, orientado pelo Prof. Dr. Claudio Afonso Fleury, uma busca por portas GPIO foi realizada (script [testgpio.py](Examples/testgpio.py)).
+Based on the work developed in the  Instituto Federal de Goiás - Campus Goiânia by Mateus Morais Aguirre and Prof. Dr. Claudio Afonso Fleury, a search for IO ports was performed using the script  [testgpio.py](Examples/testgpio.py)).

-Para essa placa, foram identificados algumas portas disponíveis, conforme tabela a seguir
+In this board, some GPIO ports are detected as presented in the Table below.

 | GPIO          | Descrição     |
 | ------------- | ------------- |